Melissa fixed her brick paver patio without professional assistance, and it turned out great.

-Repairing your own Paver Patio
+Repairing Your Own Paver Patio

-Unfortunately, the ground has settled over the last 6 years and although our patio has never cracked, it began to sink and slope toward our foundation.
-That meant that any rain or water run-off would be settling near our house, rather than away from the foundation.
+Unfortunately, the ground has settled over the last six years, and although our patio has never cracked, it began to sink and slope toward our foundation.
+That meant that any rain or water run-off would be settling near our house rather than away from the foundation.

 We called a few landscaping and patio installers to find out how exactly what needed to be done to fix our settling issue and how much it would cost.
-The professional assessment was that we would need to pull up the 8 feet closest to our house, add some additional gravel/sand to build up the ground-level and then relay the paver patio bricks down again.
+The professional assessment was that we would need to pull up the 8 feet closest to our house, add some additional gravel/sand to build up the ground level, and then relay the paver patio bricks down again.

-The great thing about using bricks instead of cement, is that you can reuse the exact same bricks.
-They will still match the other 4x24 feet of brick exactly and you do not have the expense of buying new material.
-We figured this couldn't cost very much, but we still volunteered to pull up the bricks ourselves, to save the expense of that manual labor.
+The great thing about using bricks instead of cement is that you can reuse the exact same bricks.
+They will still match the other 4x24 feet of brick exactly, and you do not have the expense of buying new material.
+We figured this couldn't cost very much, but we still volunteered to pull up the bricks ourselves to save the expense of that manual labor.
 Even taking that into account, we were shocked to get estimates of $1,500 dollars!

 We are not the most "handy" people, but this was more than we were willing to pay.
 We decided it couldn't hurt to try to do it ourselves!
 As it turned out, we are actually very happy with the results of our first DIY project.
 The materials were less than $100 plus our own very cheap (as in free) labor.
 It was a grueling day, but we managed to complete the task in 10 hours and save ourselves $1,400 dollars.

 Step 1: Prepare Your Patio

 The first step in repairing our patio was to pull up the paver patios bricks.
 That turns out to be extremely easy.
 The free-standing blocks are just laid next to each other in whatever pattern you have selected.
 Then, instead of being cemented into place, a polymer sand is swept in between the bricks and forms a "glue" made of sand.